hb-EXCEL-Logo

 You actually enter in the edit line at the top: "=Group_table(...)", with a few parameters, and the complete group table appears - not just with all the usual columns like rank, name, pld, W, D, L, goals, diff and pts, but also optionally the tables of direct comparisons and the cross tables of all match results for first legs and second legs.

 But that's not all.
-With the first parameter (0, 1 or 2) you can choose whether the FIFA regulation (goal difference and goals scored before direct comparison) or the UEFA regulation (direct comparison before goal difference and goals scored) or even (attention basketball players!) the regulations of German Basketball Association (▸§42 of the ▸DBB regulations) is applied.
+With the first parameter (0, 1, 2, 3 or 4) you can choose whether the FIFA regulation (goal difference and goals scored before direct comparison) or the UEFA regulation (direct comparison before goal difference and goals scored) or even (attention basketball players!) the regulations of German Basketball Association (▸§42 of the ▸DBB regulations) is applied.
+The DBB regulations for basketball 3x3 tournaments are also available.

 [Does anyone know a link to the FIBA regulations?]